 “And when we had arrived in Yerushalayim (Jerusalem), the brothers received us gladly.
 And on the following day Sha’ul (Paul) went in with us to Ya‛aqoḇ (James), and all the elders came.
 And having greeted them, he was relating one by one what Elohim had done among the nations through his service.
 And when they heard it, they praised the Master.
 And they said to him, “You see, brother, how many thousands of Yehuḏim (Jews) there are who have believed, and all are ardent for the Torah, “But they have been informed about you that you teach all the Yehuḏim (Jews) who are among the nations to forsake Mosheh (Moses), saying not to circumcise the children nor to walk according to the practices.
 “What then is it?
 They shall certainly hear that you have come.
 “So do this, what we say to you: We have four men who have taken a vow.
 Take them and be cleansed with them, and pay their expenses so that they shave their heads.
 And all shall know that what they have been informed about you is not so, but that you yourself also walk orderly, keeping the Torah.
 “But concerning the nations who believe, we have written and decided that they should keep themselves from what is offered to idols, and blood, and what is strangled, and whoring.”
 Then Sha’ul (Paul) took the men on the next day, and having been cleansed with them, went into the Set-apart Place to announce the completion of the days of separation – until the offering should be presented for each one of them.”
 (Acts 21:17-26)

 If Paul believed the Torah was done away with he wouldn’t have followed through with the purification.
-He did it however to prove he was living in accordance to the Torah.
-And the four commands James mentions to new believers, I cover in my post titled "Acts 15".
+He did it however to prove he was living in accordance with the Torah.
+And the four commands James mentions to new believers, I cover here.
 To add to it in Romans, Paul himself says,